-But are organisations effectively monitoring the impact of L&D initiatives?
-New research by the CIPD suggests the answer is no, as it found that only seven per cent of L&D workers take a holistic view to evaluating the impact of their schemes.
+But are organisations effectively monitoring the impact of Learning & Development initiatives?
+New research by the CIPD suggests the answer is no, as it found that only seven per cent of Learning & Development professionals take a holistic view to evaluating the impact of their schemes.

 Instead, the vast majority limit their focus to just learner and manager feedback.
 While this will give a good indication of how a programme is being received in-house, it will never lead to the kind of transformative change around identifying skills gaps that all organisations are aiming for.

 Nearly half (45 per cent) of respondents said 'other business priorities' are holding back the proper evaluation of Learning & Development, while the quality of analytical data (32 per cent), and the capability of Learning & Development and HR to conduct evaluation (25 per cent) were also identified as common problems.

 Just under a quarter of those questioned feel extremely or very confident in their ability to harness technology to improve L&D processes, which underlines the disconnect between identifying areas of progress and the lack of effective assessment.

 "[Evaluation] allows organisations to understand which L&D initiatives are working and which aren't, so they can tailor activities accordingly and engineer people development to add the most value to individuals and the overall business," said Ruth Stuart, L&D research adviser at the CIPD.

 "We need to invest in our own analytical capability and use evaluation to identify skills gaps earlier on, so we can ultimately deploy effective L&D practice and encourage long-term, sustainable organisational growth."

 If Learning & Development is going to be successful, it needs to be aligned with a business' strategy, but this is not always the case.
 While six per cent reported no alignment at all, only 25 per cent described their programmes as extremely aligned.
 This demonstrates how there is still progress to be made.